 The Sentiment Override in the relationship is the tipping point.
 A repair attempt is only successful when it lands safely and is welcome.
 For this reason, couples in Negative Sentiment Override have a harder time making and accepting repair attempts.
 That’s why interventions such as the Gottman Repair Checklist are so essential.

-In order to effectively make and receive repairs, a couple may first need to spend some time doing the following:
+To effectively make and receive repairs, a couple may first need to spend some time doing the following:

 How well do you understand how your spouse moves in the world?
 What are their greatest stressors?
 How well do you understand what a typical day for them is like?
 Who are their allies… and competitors at work?
 And how well do you understand their daily experience?